Sudhanshu1st/retail-order-data-engineering-project/README.md

 # Retail Data Engineering Project

 ## Introduction
-This project delves into the world of retail data analytics using modern data engineering practices.
-We'll leverage tools like Pandas for data manipulation, MySQL for data warehousing, and Power BI for data visualization.
+I have used a Retail store data to clean, preprocess and get insights on the business.
+I leverage tools like Pandas for data manipulation, MySQL for data warehousing, and Power BI for data visualization.

 ## Architecture